Tom McCarthy (novelist): Literary themes

-In a 2007 interview McCarthy claimed one of the main themes pervading his work to be that of repetition and duplication.
-The repetition in Remainder takes the form of re-enactments of events carried out by the wealthy post-traumatic hero in a process that some critics (such as Joyce Carol Oates in the New York Review of Books) have seen as allegory for art itself.
+In a 2007 interview, McCarthy claimed one of the main themes pervading his work to be that of repetition and duplication.
+The repetition in Remainder takes the form of re-enactments of events carried out by the wealthy post-traumatic hero in a process that some critics (such as Joyce Carol Oates in The New York Review of Books) have seen as allegory for art itself.
 In Men in Space it takes the form of duplication of an artwork, and a set of patterns repeating over several centuries.
 In McCarthy's art projects it has taken the form of repeating sets of messages over radio in a homage to Jean Cocteau's Orphée.
 Boyd Tonkin, in his Independent profile on McCarthy, picks up on the notion that literature itself is a series of repetitions and duplications.

 At least one critic has connected McCarthy's work to "failed transcendence", and McCarthy has used the term failed transcendence in interviews to describe the collapse of the idealist project in philosophy, art and literature.
 Failed transcendence forms a central tenet of 'The New York Declaration on Inauthenticity', an INS talk delivered in the style of a propaganda statement by McCarthy and the philosopher Simon Critchley in 2007 in the Drawing Center, New York.

 In a discussion with the artist Margarita Gluzberg, held in 2001 in London's Austrian Cultural Forum, McCarthy cites Georges Bataille's description of matter as "that non-logical difference that represents in relation to the economy of the universe what crime represents in relation to the economy of the law".

 In a lecture delivered to the International James Joyce Symposium in 2004 in Dublin, McCarthy again cites Bataille, drawing on his notion of "base materialism" to throw light on the scatological sensibility displayed in Joyce's novels.
 The detective in Men in Space is a radio surveillance operative who starts out boasting he "can always get a strong signal", but ends up losing the signal and then becoming deaf, cut off from all communication.
-In one interview, McCarthy discussed this character's similarity to Francis Ford Coppola's Harry Caul in The Conversation.
+In one interview, McCarthy discussed this character's similarity to Francis Ford Coppola's Harry Caul in The Conversation (1974).

 McCarthy created an art project around Cocteau's Orphée, at the Institute of Contemporary Arts in London in 2004, which consisted of forty assistants cutting up text, projecting it onto the walls and then re-assembling it into cryptic messages which were transmitted around London and the world by radio and internet.
-This project was indebted to William S. Burroughs's notions of viral media and to Nicolas Abraham and Maria Torok's notions of the "crypt", a space both of burial and encryption.
+This project was indebted to William S. Burroughs's notions of viral media and to Nicolas Abraham and Mária Török's notions of the "crypt", a space both of burial and encryption.
 The art-piece Black Box, originally displayed in Moderna Museet, Stockholm, in 2008, also involved constant radio transmissions.
-McCarthy has insisted that radio technology can be regarded as a metaphor for writing, comparing T.S.
-Eliot's "The Waste Land" to a radio programme.
+McCarthy has insisted that radio technology can be regarded as a metaphor for writing, comparing T. S. Eliot's The Waste Land to a radio programme.